 train() is a wrapper function of LightGBMTuner.
 To use feature in Optuna such as suspended/resumed optimization and/or parallelization, refer to LightGBMTuner instead of this function.

-Arguments and keyword arguments for lightgbm.train() can be passed.
+Note: Arguments and keyword arguments for lightgbm.train() can be passed.
+For params, please check the official documentation for LightGBM.